mitch3b/NesWRBot/README.md

 ```

 ## TODO
-* Megaman - until the api is more stable, need to leave this off
 * Code Deploy
 * Handle some situations better (ie if someone tied the WR or beat their own, might want a slightly different message)
 * Make discord (and maybe tweet) look nicer.